mkumar73/beckernick.github.io/_portfolio/2016-10-26-financial-complaints.markdown

 ---
-title:  "Where Do People Complain About Financial Products?"
+title:  "Where Do People Complain About Financial Services?"
 date:   2016-10-26
 tags: [Consumer Behavior]